-St Alphege, Solihull, is a growing, vibrant church located in the very heart of the town of Solihull, 8 miles from the centre of Birmingham.
+St Alphege Church is located in the very heart of Solihull, eight miles from the centre of Birmingham.

 Where we are